Jump to accessibility statement Skip to content

 Research

-My research interests mainly focus around the concept of vulnerability, specifically within the Appropriate Adult network and the Police and Criminal Evidence Act (1984).
+My research interests mainly focus on the concept of vulnerability, specifically within the Appropriate Adult network and the Police and Criminal Evidence Act (1984).

-Previously, I conducted research around the language used within the Police and Criminal Evidence Act (1984) and how the use of language such as "vulnerable" and "appropriate" can create undesirable power dynamics within the police custody suite.
+Previously, I researched the language used within the Police and Criminal Evidence Act (1984) and how the use of language such as "vulnerable" and "appropriate" can create undesirable power dynamics within the police custody suite, which can result in the reluctance of services users engaging with the safeguard.

-My current professional doctorate research, delves into whether or not service user participation is necessary within the Appropriate Adult network.
-This is being done with the assistance of Dr Patrick Hutchinson and Dr Donna Peacock.
+My current professional doctorate research aims to emphasise the importance of service user participation within the Appropriate Adult Network.
+This is being done with the assistance and guidance of Dr John Dixon-Dawson and Dr Kev Smith.

 • Criminological theory